All 4 books by Edward Tufte now in

 In your workshops, you describe how to replace PowerPoint presentations with 11 x 17

 sized reports, and provide many good arguments for why "engineering by PowerPoint"

 doesn't work very well.

-This is a website that might interest you and your audience.
+This website that might interest you and your audience.
 It describes a process for

 creating A3 sized technical reports, and using them to make better decisions.